 Our Mission:

-• Improve the health and well-being of Morris County residents in need by providing access to food, nutrition education and related resources;
+- To improve the health & well-being of Morris County residents in need by providing access to

-• Educate the public about the issues of hunger in our area.
+- To educate and engage the public about the issues of food insecurity in our area;

 Founded by volunteers of four area houses of worship: